zlehmann/using-active-model-serializer-v-000/README.md

 What does that mean?
-At a basic level, it means that if we have a `Post` model, then we can also have a `PostSerializer` serializer, and by default, Rails will use our serializer if we simply call `render json: post` in a controller.
+At a basic level, it means that if we have a `Post` model, then we can also have a `PostSerializer` serializer, and by default, Rails will use our serializer if we simply call `render json: @post` in a controller.

 How is that different than when we created our own serializer by hand and used it in the controller?
 Remember: